Suites Testing API

 The unitRef.get()

-method allows you to retrieve instances of the dependencies within the testing environment.
+method allows you to retrieve mocked instances of the dependencies within the testing environment.
 It's

-particularly useful when you want to configure the behavior of mocks or verify interactions with them.
+particularly useful when you want to configure the behavior of stubbed methods or verify method calls.
 Here's a basic

 usage example: